magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 4. Universality – use all of statistics that apply to analyzing data; and
 5. Simplicity – above all, the belief that simplicity is the golden rule.

-(b) The Natural Seven-step Cycle of Statistical Modeling and Analysis
+The Natural Seven-step Cycle of Statistical Modeling and Analysis
 1. Defi nition of the problem .
 Determining the best way to tackle the problem is not always obvious.
 Management objectives are often expressed qualitatively, in which case the selection of the outcome or target (dependent) variable is subjectively biased.
 When the objectives are clearly stated, the appropriate dependent variable is often unavailable, in which case a surrogate must be used.
 2. Determining technique .
 The technique fi rst selected is often that with which the data analyst is most comfortable, and not necessarily the best technique for solving the problem.
 3. Use of competing techniques .
 Applying alternative techniques increases the odds that a thorough analysis is conducted.